accexs/urban-succotash/README.md

 Godotenv package is installed, and for security reasons a `ACCESS_SECRET` could be used.
 DB credentials are set by default on server creation to work with docker however the `.env` file could be used to provide something more specific.

-Running `docker-compose up` should be enough to have everything setup
+Running `docker-compose up` should be enough to have everything setup.

-On `/swagger/index.html` is the API documentation and playground, everything should be usable but consider the target user id for the transfer
+On `/swagger/index.html` is the API documentation and playground, everything should be usable but consider the target user id for the transfer.
+The API needs an access token that is provided by the login method, on the swagger ui, just execute the example after running the seed.

 Run seed to create test users: `docker-compose exec me_wallet_service go run setup/seed.go`